How to Report a Nursing Home

 Call 911 if your loved one is in immediate danger.
 Emergency personnel can investigate the situation and get them to safety.

-While families often have several options for how to report a nursing home, 6 resources are listed below.
+While families often have several options for how to report nursing home abuse, 7 resources are listed below.

 1. State Department of Health

-Each state’s Department of Health accepts nursing home complaints about abuse.
-In most cases, you can report nursing home abuse by calling the agency, filling out an online complaint form, sending an e-mail, or sending a letter by standard mail.
+Each state’s Department of Health accepts complaints about abuse and neglect.
+In most cases, you can report nursing home abuse by calling the agency, filling out an online form, sending an email, or mailing a letter.

 Tip: Your complaint should include the name of the assisted living facility, the specific issue related to your loved one’s care, and other details that can help officials conduct a thorough investigation.